rashmi-dev/fend-arcade-game/README.md

 ## Getting started

-Load the game [https://rashmi-dev.github.io/fend-arcade-game/ in the browser to play the game].
+Load the game [https://rashmi-dev.github.io/fend-arcade-game/] in the browser to play the game.
 You can also refresh the game to re-load the game page.

 ## How the game works